 Collecting good data is essential in planning effective highway safety programs.
 Traffic crash and fatality data is collected and maintained at the local, state and national levels in a variety of databases.

-At the national level, the Fatality Analysis Reporting System (FARS) is a nationwide census providing NHTSA, Congress and the American public yearly data regarding fatal injuries suffered in motor vehicle traffic crashes across the United States.
+At the national level, the Fatality Analysis Reporting System (FARS) is a nationwide census providing the National Highway Traffic Safety Administration (NHTSA), Congress and the American public yearly data regarding fatal injuries suffered in motor vehicle traffic crashes across the U.S.

 States maintain their own highway safety data as well.
-And many states have a Traffic Records Coordinating Committee (TRCC) that includes managers, collectors and users of traffic records, public health and injury control data.
+Many states have a Traffic Records Coordinating Committee (TRCC) that includes managers, collectors and users of traffic records, public health and injury control data.
 States are working to standardize and link their data systems.